alpet83/Sandwich-pack/README.md

 Sandwich Pack CLI and Library Documentation
 Purpose
 The sandwich_pack library and spack CLI utility are designed for client-side analysis and packaging of complex software projects and chat data to enable efficient processing by AI systems, such as large language models (LLMs).
 They transform source files and chat posts into a structured, compact format called "sandwiches" and generate two JSON indexes (main and deep) with metadata to facilitate AI-driven analysis, modification, or debugging.
-The library supports Rust, Vue, JavaScript, Python, Shell, PHP, Markdown, TOML, and chat-related content (posts, rules).
+The library supports Rust, Vue, JavaScript, TypeScript, Python, Shell, PHP, Markdown, TOML, and chat-related content (posts, rules).
 Library Usage
 The SandwichPack class in /lib/sandwich_pack.py provides a programmatic interface for packing content.
 It uses a modular structure with a base ContentBlock class and specialized classes for different content types, dynamically loaded from lib/*_block.py.
 Example